effypelayotran/CS2240-Pathtracer/submission-final.md

 > 2. Set the command-line argument in Qt Creator to `template_inis/final/<ini_file_name>.ini`

 Note that your outputs do **not** need to exactly match the reference outputs.
 There are several factors that may result in minor differences, such as your choice of tone mapping and randomness.

-Please do not attempt to duplicate the given reference images; we have tools to detect this.

 | `.ini` File To Produce Output | Expected Output | Your Output |
 | :---------------------------------------: | :--------------------------------------------------: | :-------------------------------------------------: |